The D-Day Piper

 Millin began his apparently suicidal serenade immediately upon jumping from the ramp of the landing craft into the icy water.
 As the Cameron tartan of his kilt floated to the surface he struck up with Hieland Laddie.
 He continued even as the man behind him was hit, dropped into the sea and sank.

 Millin was surprised not to have been shot, and he mentioned this to some Germans who had been taken prisoner.
-They said that they had not shot at him because they thought he had gone off his head.

 Rest in peace.